SadeghM8/Front-End-Projects/README.md

 # 🖥️ Front-End Projects

-A collection of **mini front-end projects**, mostly single-page static websites.
+A collection of my **mini front-end projects**, mostly single-page static websites.
 Each project was built as a **practice exercise** to explore layouts, responsiveness, interactivity, and creative designs.

 ---